McKlay/LEO-Backend/.github/instructions/docs.instructions.md

 - Use mermaid diagrams in markdown files to illustrate complex workflows and system designs.

-- Non-negotiable: Limit the number of markdown files in each implementation request to at most 2 to avoid overwhelming contributors with too many documents.
+- Non-negotiable for clade haiku 4.5 model: Limit the number of markdown files in each implementation request to at most 2 to avoid overwhelming contributors with too many documents.